 A Master of Science (Technology) is normally a two-year advanced programme of study, which builds on your knowledge from the BSc(Tech) degree.
 It is similar to the MSc, but has two important differences - it combines taught papers with an applied or industrial based research thesis or dissertation, and it includes two papers on industrial technology and innovation.

 The Master of Science (Technology) (MSc(Tech)) degree will provide you with advanced technical abilities relevant to your area of specialisation.
-It will give you a great depth and breadth of knowledge of science and technology, particularly relating to technological issues in the industrial sector of the New Zealand economy.... [-]
+It will give you a great depth and breadth of knowledge of science and technology, particularly relating to technical issues in the industrial sector of the New Zealand economy.... [-]

-The Master of Science is valued for its flexibility and excellence, and can be tailored to suit your needs.
+The Master of Science is valued for its flexibility and excellence and can be tailored to suit your needs.
 You can select your papers from a range of subjects and the mix of research and taught papers are customised to suit your interests and goals. [+]

-The Master of Science is valued for its flexibility and excellence, and can be tailored to suit your needs.
+The Master of Science is valued for its flexibility and excellence and can be tailored to suit your needs.
 You can select your papers from a range of subjects and the mix of research and taught papers are customised to suit your interests and goals.

 The Master of Science (MSc) normally takes 12-18 months of full-time study to complete.
 The degree requires 180 points, which is made up of 90 points in taught papers and a 90-point thesis (research project).
-This balance of theses to taught papers may be changed subject to permission from the graduate co-ordinator in your chosen discipline.
+This balance of theses to taught papers may be changed subject to permission from the graduate coordinator in your chosen discipline.

-Study a MSc at Waikato University and you will enjoy more lab and field work, more one-on-one time with top academics and access to world-class research equipment.
+Study an MSc at Waikato University and you will enjoy more lab and field work, more one-on-one time with top academics and access to world-class research equipment.
 Our great industry contacts will also mean exciting collaborations with local, national and international companies and organisations.... [-]